 The mission of the Lorain County Chamber of Commerce is to promote and support the success and growth of the Lorain County business community.
 In January 1988 the County Chamber began to deliver an economic development program designed to incorporate the many resources here in Lorain County and pull them together to focus on a common goal.
 Over the course of the last 25 years the Chamber has led, followed, supported, and created opportunities that have had an impact on Lorain County's economy.

-Working with its partners across business, state and local governments, academia, and the nonprofit sector, the Ohio Department of Development works to attract, create, grow, and retain businesses through competitive incentives and targeted investments.
-Engaged every day in marketing, innovating, investing, and collaborating, the Ohio Department of Development works at the speed of business to accelerate and support the teamwork that is necessary for success by providing financial, informational, and technical assistance to those making an investment in Ohio's future.
+Working with its partners across business, state and local governments, academia, and the nonprofit sector, the Ohio Third Frontier works to attract, create, grow, and retain businesses through competitive incentives and targeted investments.
+Engaged every day in marketing, innovating, investing, and collaborating, the Ohio Third Frontier works at the speed of business to accelerate and support the teamwork that is necessary for success by providing financial, informational, and technical assistance to those making an investment in Ohio's future.

 Lorain County Community College, an innovative leader in education, economic, community and cultural development, serves as a regional catalyst for change in a global environment through accessible and affordable academic and career-oriented education, lifelong learning, and community partnerships.
 The comprehensive community college serves over 17,000 students annually and was named as one of the top 120 community colleges in the United States—and the only one in Ohio—by the Aspen Institute.